qinzhu/VisCello.eht/README.md

 This is a tool for interactive visualization of single cell data of endothelial to hematopoietic transition data from the following publication:

-Zhu, Q., Gao, P., Tober, J., Bennett, L., Chen, C., Uzun, Y., Li, Y., Mumau, M., Yu, W., He, B.,  Speck, N. and Tan.
+*Zhu, Q., Gao, P., Tober, J., Bennett, L., Chen, C., Uzun, Y., Li, Y., Mumau, M., Yu, W., He, B.,  Speck, N. and Tan.
 K, 2019.
-Developmental trajectory of pre-hematopoietic stem cell formation from endothelium. bioRxiv, p.848846.
+Developmental trajectory of pre-hematopoietic stem cell formation from endothelium. bioRxiv, p.848846.*

 You can download and install it as an R package, following intruction below.

 You can also find online version of this tool here: https://cello.shinyapps.io/sceht/.
 Due to limit on computational resources with current server, we excluded expression of some genes in this online version of EHT explorer.
 You can explore the full version with VisCello.eht R package in this github repo.
 We apologize for this inconvenience.

+This tool only includes cells on the EHT trajectory for data exploration purpose.
+It does not include all cells we collected (e.g., cells from genetic perturbation experiments).
+You can download full dataset from GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE137117.

 For using VisCello for other single cell data visualization, please check https://github.com/qinzhu/VisCello.